K-means for Evolving Data Streams: Introduction

 \subsection{Streaming Data}

 Although the $K$-means problem deals with a fixed data set $X$, its usage can be generalized to scenarios in which data evolves over time.
-One of these scenarios is streaming data (SD).
-We define SD as a set of data batches that arrives sequentially, where each batch is a set of $d$-dimensional points. \\
+We define streaming data (SD) as a set of data batches that arrive sequentially, where each batch is a set of $d$-dimensional points.
 One of the main concerns when processing SD is how much data to store, since the volume of data increases indefinitely.
 Normally, a maximum number of stored batches is determined, this way time consumption and computational load of the clustering algorithm is controlled, and makes clustering tractable in this situation.

 Another main issue when dealing with SD is the \textit{concept drift} phenomenon.
-Each batch is assumed to be i.i.d. according to an unknown probability distribution $p$, and a concept drift occurs when the underlying distribution changes $p'$.
-In the presence of concept drifts there are two main approaches: a passive or active mechanism.
-On one hand, the active mechanism dynamically adjusts stored batches depending on whether a concept drift has occurred or not.
-On the other hand, in the passive approach more importance is given to recent batches.
-An example of passive approaches is the use of a sliding window of batches of fixed size \cite{slidingWindow,windowCDdetection}.
+A concept drift occurs when the underlying probability distribution, associated to the batches, changes.
+In the presence of concept drifts we distinguish between passive and active approaches.
+On one hand, an active mechanism dynamically adjusts stored batches depending on whether a concept drift has occurred or not.
+On the other hand, in the passive approaches, more importance is given to recent batches.
+A detailed review on active and passive strategies to deal with concept drift can be found in \cite{gama2014survey}.